KayserSoze42/extend.io/src/SlinkySearch/JS/README.md

 and open the joined url in a new tab.

-Besides the example script there is also a "factory" script that generates a custom TamperMonkey script.
+Besides the example script there is also a "factory" script that generates a custom Tampermonkey script.

 ----

 #### Planned Changes

-- Add script for GreaseMonkey (It was made for it originally)
+- Add script for Greasemonkey (It was made for it originally)

 - Increase functionality